sctyang2001/colby_cs333/README.md

 # colby_cs333
 Coursework and projects for Colby course CS333: Programming Languages (2022S, Taylor).
 This course is basiclly a compiler course.
-Every project is done by at least two language (C and a language of our choice).
+Every project is done by at least two language (C and a language of choice).

 (Every Project contains a README describes what to do and what the outputs are.)